 2) despite the thread name, do not install the whirlpool in the kitchen.

-Yeah.
-To both.
+To both. smile

 I'm just dreamin' out loud, though, really.